joshgerdes/jekyll-uno/README.md

 # jekyll-uno

-Jekyll-Uno - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
+Wanderers - responsive theme for Jekyll based on the [Uno](https://github.com/joshgerdes/jekyll-uno) theme and inspired by the [Wanderers - a short film by Erik Wernquist](https://vimeo.com/108650530).

 > :warning:
   This theme requires ruby and rubygems installed